 Starting over later in life can be intimidating.
-But starting a business after 50 comes with unique advantages that make it possible to quickly launch a successful business as baby boomer entrepreneur.
-Learn more about how get started and why now is the time to become your own boss.
+But starting a business after 50 comes with unique advantages that make it possible to quickly launch a successful business as a baby boomer entrepreneur.
+Learn more about how to get started and why now is the time to become your own boss.

 You’ve probably heard the buzz about millennials and the gig economy — forgoing a 9-to-5 job for a job with more flexibility and more ownership over their career.
 While this trend certainly exists, more accurately, the group of Americans that’s opting to become their own boss at a rate faster than any other is, in fact, entrepreneurs age 55 to 64.
 So what’s driving baby boomers to leave the corporate grind and start a business after 50?
 Most notably, a passion to pursue their dreams and the knowledge and experience only time can provide.

 Here’s a closer looks at some of the trends and advantages motivating the boomer generation to become business owners, as well as how to get started successfully as a entrepreneur after turning 50.

 Starting over at 50?
 You’re in Good Company

 Many would-be entrepreneurs avoid becoming business owners later in life just because it seems too late to start over.
 But that is simply not the case.
 In fact, many of the household company names you’re familiar with — IBM, GoDaddy, Home Depot, and McDonald’s, to name a few — were all started by entrepreneurs 50 and older.
 Martha Stewart didn’t turn her successful catering company into a magazine and lifestyle brand until after her 50th birthday.
 Even if you’re not looking to start a multi-million dollar company, you’re still not alone in your pursuit of becoming your own boss.
 With more entrepreneurs over 50, setting up shop each year, this is a trend that’s sure to stick.